mkaz/ephemeral/README.md

 $ go build
 ```

-#### Run on a Raspberry Pi
+##### Run on a Raspberry Pi

-I run this on a Raspberry Pi I always have running.
-The great thing about golang
-is its ability to target multiple architectures.
-You can do a cross-compile
+The great thing about golang is its ability to target multiple architectures.
-build for Raspberry Pi using:
+You can do a cross-compile build for Raspberry Pi using:

 `env GOOS=linux GOARCH=arm GOARM=5 go build`